hugorteixeira/portoedu_back/README.md

 # PortoEdu MCP Server

-An MCP (Model Context Protocol) server that exposes R service functions as tools for Claude Desktop, Claude Code, and other AI assistants that support MCP.
+An MCP (Model Context Protocol) server that exposes R service functions as tools to other AI assistants that support MCP.

 ## Quick Start